-[Note: I am using $\star$ to emphasize that I am defining a new operation.
-As soon as we make sure this operation works and there is no ambiguity, we will drop the $\star$ .]
+[Note: I am using \star to emphasize that I am defining a new operation.
+As soon as we make sure this operation works and there is no ambiguity, we will drop the \star .]

-5. In general, the operation $\star$ is not well-defined.
+5. In general, the operation \star is not well-defined.
 Going back to the example in Question 4, show that with one of those subgroups, the operation is well-defined, but with the other subgroup, the operation is not well-defined.

-Definition: We say that the subgroup H is a normal subgroup of G when the operation $\star$ in G/H is well-defined.
-We write it $H \triangleleft G$
+Definition: We say that the subgroup H is a normal subgroup of G if the operation \star in G/H is well-defined.
+We write $H \triangleleft G$ (the book writes $H \unlhd G$).

-6. Assume $H \subseteq G$ .
+6. Assume $H \triangleleft G$.
 In this case we know the operation in G/H is well-defined.
 What other conditions do we need to impose so that G/H is a group with this operation?